Kotti/kotti_user_manual/docs/introduction/overview.rst

 categories to which they belong.
 This will be enough to demonstrate Kotti's main features.

-For the first actual task, let's delete the default "About" page.
-We are logged in, so we can see it.
-Notice that it is in the Private state (left side of screen), so it was not visible before we logged in.
+For the first task, let's delete the default "About" page.
+We are logged in, so we can see it -- Notice that it is in the Private state (left side of screen, see "Private" in what is called the editor bar, the row of menu choices underneath the black toolbar).

 ..
 Image:: ../images/default_about.png